Butternut Squash on Slimming World – a guide with Recipes

-So many times I have heard people say that they really don’t know what to do with butternut squash and looking for tips.
+So many times, I have heard people say that they don’t know what to do with butternut squash and are looking for tips.
 So, I thought I would post a few tips and recipes that may help you out if that is you.

 Butternut squash cubes